Getting Into Consulting as a PhD: Complete Guide (2026)

 You do not need an MBA to succeed in consulting.
 But you do need to understand basic concepts like revenue, costs, profit margins, market share, and breakeven analysis.
 The good news is that these are genuinely simple once you learn them.

-If a new business term comes up during a case interview, it is perfectly acceptable to ask the interviewer to define it.
+If an unfamiliar business term comes up during an interview, it is perfectly acceptable to ask the interviewer to define it.
 What matters is that you can apply the concept logically once you understand it.
 A PhD who spent years pushing the boundaries of human knowledge can certainly learn what a breakeven point is.

 Performing Basic Math Under Pressure

-In my experience, PhD candidates who rely on software for calculations often struggle more with mental math than undergraduate candidates.
-Practice doing calculations by hand every day in the weeks leading up to your interviews.
+In my experience, PhD candidates who rely on software for calculations often struggle more with mental math than undergraduates do.
+Practice doing calculations by hand for 15 minutes every day in the weeks leading up to your interviews.

 Simplifying Complex Ideas for Non-Expert Audiences

 As a consultant, your client is often a CEO or senior executive without deep technical knowledge.
-You need to explain your findings in a way that a non-expert can understand and act on.
-This means no jargon, no caveats buried in footnotes, and no 50-slide appendices.
+You need to explain your findings in a way a non-expert can understand and act on.
+That means no jargon, no caveats buried in footnotes, and no 50-slide appendices.

 Start practicing now.
 Try explaining your dissertation research to a friend with no background in your field, using only simple language.
 If they can summarize it back to you, you are on the right track.